bhall2001/revigniter-restserver/README.md

 ```
 put TRUE into gConfig["rest_enable_keys"]
 ```
 You'll need to create a new database table to store and access the keys.
-REST_Controller will REQUIRES you have a table that looks like this if you are using API keys:
+RestController REQUIRES you have a table that looks like this when using API keys:
 ```
 CREATE TABLE `keys` (
     `id` INT(11) NOT NULL AUTO_INCREMENT,